 Around Manly there will be lively parties in most of the bars, hotels and restaurants.
 Head down the Corso to the Steyne or the New Brighton Hotel and grab pizza or a falafel from one of the many takeaway places or try a full dinner at one of the busy restaurants.

-For dessert you can't go far wrong with a visit to Doughnut Time opposite Manly Wharf, where there are even several vegan offerings.
-Try the Sia Later and i guarantee you won't be disappointed!
+For dessert you can't go far wrong with a visit to Doughnut Time opposite Manly Wharf, where there are even several vegan offerings, with different choices every few weeks.

 The famous Manly ferry gets in on the act on new year's eve and you can actually choose to head out onto the water to watch the fireworks in Sydney harbour (both the 9pm and midnight displays) on board the ferry, although these trips will cost a littole more than the standard Opal card fare and do sell out quickly so be sure to book well in advance - full details and online bookings are available here.